Uganda: Buganda crisis (1962–1966)

-The lines were now drawn for a show down between Buganda and the Central government.
-Historians may argue about whether this could have been avoided through compromise.
-This was unlikely as Obote now felt emboldened and saw the Kabaka as weak.
-Indeed, by accepting the presidency four years earlier and siding with the UPC, the Kabaka had divided his people and taken the side of one against the other.
+This set the stage for a conflict between Buganda and the central government.
 Within Buganda's political institutions, rivalries driven by religion and personal ambition made the institutions ineffective and unable to respond to the central government moves.
 The Kabaka was often regarded as aloof and unresponsive to advice from the younger Buganda politicians who better understood the new post-Independence politics, unlike the traditionalists who were ambivalent to what was going on as long as their traditional benefits were maintained.
 The Kabaka favoured the neo-traditionalists.

-In May 1966, the Kabaka made his move.
-He asked for foreign help, and the Buganda parliament demanded that the Uganda government leave Buganda (including the capital, Kampala).
+In May 1966, the Kabaka asked for foreign help, and the Buganda parliament demanded that the Uganda government leave Buganda, including the capital, Kampala.
 In response Obote ordered Idi Amin to attack the Kabaka's palace.
 The battle for the Kabaka's palace was fierce – the Kabaka's guards putting up more resistance than had been expected.
 The British trained Captain – the Kabaka with about 120 armed men kept Idi Amin at bay for twelve hours.
 It is estimated that up to 2,000 people died in the battle which ended when the army called in heavier guns and overran the palace.
 The anticipated countryside uprising in Buganda did not materialise and a few hours later a beaming Obote met the press to relish his victory.
 The Kabaka escaped over the palace walls and was transported into exile in London by supporters.
 He died there three years later.